I had planned on spending tonight at

 B & F Mountain Market

-There's snow on them thar
+There's snow on them thar hills!

 A kayaking accident, apparently.
 Traffic stopped both directions.